 According to the FDA's health fraud website, there are certain red flags that can alert a consumer to potentially harmful natural products, including dietary supplements.
-Red flags to be wary of include: claims that a product is a cure-all for a wide variety of ailments; suggestions that a product can treat or cure diseases; promotions using words such as "scientific breakthrough" or "miraculous cure"; undocumented testimonies by consumers or doctors claiming amazing results; limited availability and advance payment requirements; promises of no-risk, money-back guarantees; promises of an "easy" fix; and claims that the product is

-"natural" or "non-toxic" (which doesn't necessarily mean safe).
-These safety alerts are provided in Table 15.
+Red flags to be wary of include: claims that a product is a cure-all for a wide variety of ailments; suggestions that a product can treat or cure diseases; promotions using words such as "scientific breakthrough" or "miraculous cure"; undocumented testimonies by consumers or doctors claiming amazing results; limited availability and advance payment requirements; promises of no-risk, moneyback guarantees; promises of an "easy" fix; and claims that the product is "natural" or "non-toxic" (which doesn't necessarily mean safe).
+These safety alerts are provided in Table 19.

-Table 15: FDA Health Fraud Indicators a Natural Product May Be Ineffective or UnsafeRed Flags that May Indicate a Natural Product is Ineffective or Unsafe

-Claims that a product is a quick, effective cure-all or a diagnostic tool for a wide variety of ailments

-Suggests that a product can treat or cure diseases

-Promotions using words such as "scientific breakthrough," "miraculous cure," "secret ingredient," and "ancient remedy"

-Text with impressive-sounding terms such as: "hunger stimulation point" and "thermogenesis" for a weight loss product

-Undocumented case histories by consumers or doctors claiming amazing results

-Limited availability and advance payment requirements

-Promises of no-risk, money-back guarantees

-Promises of an "easy" fix

-Claims that the product is "natural" or "non-toxic" (which doesn't necessarily mean safe)
+Table 19.
+FDA Health Fraud Indicators a Natural Product May Be Ineffective or Unsafe Claims that a product is a quick, effective cure-all or a diagnostic tool for a wide variety of ailments Suggests that a product can treat or cure diseases Promotions using words such as "scientific breakthrough," "miraculous cure," "secret ingredient," and "ancient remedy" Text with impressive-sounding terms such as: "hunger stimulation point" and "thermogenesis" for a weight loss product Undocumented case histories by consumers or doctors claiming amazing results Limited availability and advance payment requirements Promises of no-risk, money-back guarantees Promises of an "easy" fix Claims that the product is "natural" or "non-toxic" (which doesn't necessarily mean safe)

-Additionally, the FDA fraud website warns to avoid websites that fail to list the company's name, physical address, phone number, or other contact information.(144)
+Additionally, the FDA fraud website warms to avoid websites that fail to list the company's name, physical